amanamirneni/Deep-Q-Learning-for-Lunar-Landing/README.md

 Steps to Implement Deep Q-Learning for Lunar Landing

 Setup the Environment:
-Install OpenAI Gym and other necessary libraries.
+Install Gymnasium and other necessary libraries.
 Initialize the Lunar Lander environment.

 Define the Neural Network: